YanickT/Library/README.md

 Open the website at the link which is presented by python.

 ### Working
-Place papers in the Articles directory at your path The system will check all articles every start or if you press the Library button on the web page
+Place papers in the Articles directory at your path.
+The system will check all articles every start or if you press the Library button on the web page

 Zoom whit the mouse wheel into the graph.